WELCOME TO CORVALLIS

 The Corvallis Knights are a summer wood-bat amateur baseball team for players with remaining college eligibility.

 They compete in the West Coast League, a 11-member league established in 2005 with franchises throughout the Pacific Northwest.
-Franchises are located in Corvallis, Bend, and Gresham, Oregon; in Kelso/Longview, Walla Walla, Wenatchee, Port Angeles, Yakima and Bellingham, Wash., and in Kelowna and Victoria, British Columbia, Canada.
+Franchises are located in Corvallis, Bend, and Portland, Oregon; in Kelso/Longview, Walla Walla, Wenatchee, Port Angeles, Yakima and Bellingham, Wash., and in Kelowna and Victoria, British Columbia, Canada.

 The Knights play at Goss Stadium on the Oregon State campus.
 Teams play a 54-game WCL schedule, followed by two rounds of playoffs; the season starts in early June and runs through mid-August.
 Players stay with host families in the community.